Redis Queue

 ];

-// publish message to the queue with key `default`
+// Sending messages to the queue with `default` as the key

 Client::connection('default')->send($queue, $data);